mzaniolo/iec104/README.md

 ---------------
 Run examples :
 ---------------
-// to launch a server :
+to launch a server :
-cargo run --example server
+`cargo run --example server`
-// to launch a client :
+to launch a client :
-cargo run --example client
+`cargo run --example client`